seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 I did, my liege, so what you would I could.

 **KING EDWARD**
-I wish no more of thee than thou mayst give:—
+I wish no more of thee than thou mayst give:--
-Nor beg I do not, but I rather buy—
+Nor beg I do not, but I rather buy--
 That is, thy love; and for that love of thine
 In rich exchange I tender to thee mine.